anima-wg/anima-brski-ae/draft-ietf-anima-brski-ae.md

 attribute response:
 : message providing the answer to the attribute request

-CA Certs request:
+CA certs request:
 : message requesting CA certificates

-CA Certs response:
+CA certs response:
-: message providing the answer to a CA Certs request
+: message providing the answer to a CA certs request

 certificate confirm:
 : message stating to the backend PKI that the requester of a certificate